bransfieldjack/full-stack-developer-challenge/README.md

 This is a small web application to manage a list of Books, required as per the Infoexchange technical exam.
 Each book has a name, ISBN, and an author.
 The test consists of two parts, a RESTful API as the backend and the Javascript based frontend application

-This app can be access from:
+This app can be accessed from:

 [Info Exchange](https://info-exchange-app-jackalack117.c9users.io/)